HMO stands for House in Multiple Occupation. This is where a house is split into separate secured rooms that are let our separately.

 Once an additional licensing designation has come into force it is a requirement that HMOs that are subject to it are licensed.
 If you are unsure whether an HMO is subject to licensing you should contact the local council for advice.

 Whether HMOs are covered by additional licensing schemes depends on exactly how the council has drafted the scheme designation.
 Some schemes cover the whole borough whereas others only cover smaller geographical areas.
-Each council will then decide what type of HMOs need an additional license.
+Each council will then decide what type of HMOs need an additional licence.
 For example, New Ham Council has included all HMOs within its additional licensing scheme subject to a small number of statutory exemptions.
 Whereas the additional licensing scheme in Hounslow only covers properties two or more stories high occupied by four or more people in two or more households.

 Exemptions from HMO licensing

-Applying for an HMO license
+Applying for an HMO licence

 You can obtain an application form from the local council responsible for the area your HMO is in.
 The Act requires you to notify various ‘relevant persons’ (who have an interest in the HMO) that you are making the application and to notify the council of those persons’ details.
 The ‘relevant persons’ can be: